Vehicles and vehicles powered by clean alternative fuels leased through a trade-in

-This article highlights the tax application when a qualifying hybrid or alternative fuel vehicle is leased when a trade-in allowance applies.
-For further information on the exemption for qualifying hybrid and alternative fuel vehicles, see our Special Notice.
+This article highlights the tax application when a qualifying alternative fuel vehicle is leased and a trade-in allowance applies.
+For further information on the sales tax exemption for qualifying alternative fuel vehicles, see RCW 82.08.809 and our Special Notice.

 Alternative Fuel Vehicles